 Because everyone will ask you about it.
-This is as true now—when shifting wedding plans due to COVID is becoming more of a societal norm—as it was in BC (before COVID) times, when eloping wasn’t viewed as so mainstream.
-Most BC couples we spoke with didn’t set out to create a registry, but ended up doing so because everyone kept asking for one:
+This is as true now—as weddings continue to trend smaller in a sort-of-post-pandemic world—as it was in BC (before COVID) times, when eloping wasn’t viewed as so mainstream.
+Most BC couples we spoke with didn’t set out to create a registry, but ended up doing so because everyone kept asking for one.

 “When we came home, we did a legal ceremony on the beach.
 We did a reception party with family and friends, so we decided to register because everyone was asking.” – Erin and Jeff, who eloped to Positano, Italy in September 2014.

 “We did create a registry on Zola, even though we were fortunate not to need very many things for our home.
 We knew people want to send gifts anyway so we mostly picked out a new set of dishes and some kitchen items.” – Caroline and Marty, who had a surprise engagement-party-turned-wedding in Washington, DC in June 2018.

 Turns out, those who love you really want to buy you stuff when you get married, pandemics aside.
 Which is why you might as well tell loved ones what to buy, unless you’re really into multiple Dutch ovens and Things You’ll Use Once (ahem, immersion blender).

 Here are 5 tips and ideas to keep in mind when Aunt Bev is all up on your Facebook page: